-The appliance is equipped with a paddle type flow switch installed in the hot water outlet piping outside the appliance's cabinet enclosure.
+The appliance is equipped with a paddle type flow switch installed in the hot water outlet piping.
 In order to test the flow switch, provide a call for heat to the appliance.
 Once the appliance has begun its pre-purge sequence, stop the water flow by closing an isolation valve or turning off the circulation pump.
 The NURO control should display a "HOLD" error and not allow the appliance to proceed to ignition.
 Re-establish flow through the appliance by reopening the isolation valve or turning on the circulation pump.